alanng10/StandInfoTech/Docue/a.md

 Windows specify Tool will cause fragmen for too long, inf ChromeOS is recommend.

+Market is still more sure of Windows for long, inf ChromeOS is recommend.

 Class Lang is pre install on Android operating system.

 Class Lang is recommend tech stack on Android.